kaizoa/sublimetext2_settings/Packages/ConvertToUTF8/README.md

 * Q: When saving the file, Sublime Text tells me the file is saved as UTF-8, why?

   A: Don't worry, the plug-in will convert your file to original encoding.

+* Q: My file was saved as UTF-8 and it's in a mess, how can I recover it?

+  A: Please open the file and make sure its encoding is UTF-8, then choose the menu entry "File -> Save with Encoding -> Western (Windows 1252)", close and reopen this file.

 Contact me
 ------------------